Pittsburgh Car Accident Lawyer

 Many victims of accidents are reluctant to pursue compensation after an accident involving a friend or relative who was driving.
 It is important to remember that you are not filing a claim against the individual driver, but rather their insurance carrier and your own insurance carrier to ensure that you are fully compensated for your injuries and losses.

 We understand the sensitive nature of these cases and know that they can be difficult for families.
-Our Pittsburgh car accident lawyers will handle your claim discreetly, compassionately and effectively, so that you can move forward after an accident or injury.
+Our Pittsburgh car accident attorneys will handle your claim discreetly, compassionately and effectively, so that you can move forward after an accident or injury.

 Our experienced Pittsburgh car accident attorneys have handled cases where passengers were injured in these situations and more: